thibaudgirard/fx-training/step-07/README.md

 ### FX Tag

-We've already seen that we can annotate de dependency in FX using `fx.Annotate`.
+We've already seen that we can annotate a dependency in FX using `fx.Annotate`.
 Now we will use the same function to add a _tag_ annotation.

 We will use the tag `group` which allows to create a named collection.